1. Home

 The Accident

-The Norwalk rail accident occurred on May 6, 1853, near Norwalk, Connecticut.
+The Norwalk accident occurred on May 6, 1853, near Norwalk, Connecticut.
 The New Haven and New York Railroad's morning express train was traveling from New York City to New Haven, Connecticut.
-The train consisted of a locomotive, tender, baggage car, and two passenger cars carrying approximately 200 passengers.
+It consisted of a locomotive, tender, two baggage cars, and five passenger cars carrying approximately 200 passengers.

 As the train approached the railway swing bridge over the Norwalk River, the bridge was open to allow a steamboat to pass.
-The drawbridge keeper had failed to display the right signal or alert the oncoming train adequately.
+As the engineer neared, he failed to notice the signal indicating it was open.
+It was only when he was about 400 feet away that he realized the situation.

 Immediate Aftermath and Rescue Operations